jLevar/startup/early-concept/idea.md

 **Gameplay and Balancing Notes**

-Moving snails off the lawnmower comes at a much higher cost The lawnmower pays out a fixed amount of cash split evenly among all those who are pulling it.
+- Moving snails off the lawnmower comes at a much higher cost.
+- The lawnmower pays out a fixed amount of cash split evenly among all those who are pulling it.
-The time of payment is randomized to prevent everyone from moving enemy snails off at the last second
+- The time of payment is randomized to prevent everyone from moving enemy snails off at the last second

 Excised Ideas